Home RecipesDesserts Lime Meringue Bars

 The bars are born from my lime meringue pie that many of you have made.
 This is the same only that the quantities are reduced a bit and it’s made in a round pan instead of a pie dish.
 I like it because it’s really easy to eat using your fingers and so delicious.
 It’s perfect because it’s the best portion size and also it allows you to eat more of other sweets if it’s a spread of them.
 Other things you could make of the same size are cocoa powder fudgy brownies, fudgy chocolate brownies, chocolate truffles, mini cupcakes, mini cheesecakes, etc. Also, here’s my video for the lime meringue pie so that you can see the process because it’s basically the same:

-Swiss Meringue
+Meringue

-• There cannot be not even a tiny bit of fat in the bowl or they will not whip up.
+• There cannot be even a tiny bit of fat in the bowl or they will not whip up.
 That includes any bit of egg yolk or that the bowl or spatula you use wasn’t well washed.
 To make sure it works, you can give everything an extra wash.

 • The sugar should weigh double the weight of the egg whites.
 This makes for a stable meringue!
 If you add less it will look foamy and leek out egg white after a while.
 If you add more it will be too elastic.